 Sometimes it is not safe to use certain medications at the same time.
 Some drugs can affect your blood levels of other drugs you take, which may increase side effects or make the medications less effective.

-Other drugs may affect sofosbuvir, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Many drugs can affect sofosbuvir.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 Where can I get more information (Sovaldi)?